philips-software/terraform-provider-hsdp/docs/guides/functions.md

 ---
 page_title: "Working with HSDP functions"
 ---
-# Working with hsdp_function
+# Working with HSDP functions

 The `hsdp_function` resource is a higher level abstraction of the [HSDP Iron](https://www.hsdp.io/documentation/ironio-service-broker) service.
-It uses an Iron service broker instance together with an (optional) function Gateway running in Cloud foundry.
+It uses an Iron service broker instance together with an (optional) function Gateway running on Cloud foundry.
 This combination unlocks capabilities beyond the standard Iron services:

 - No need to use Iron CLI to schedule tasks or upload code